rogue707Dev/django-gdaps/docs/usage.rst

         "myproject.plugins.fooplugin",
     ]

-This app is laoded as usual, bug your GDAPS enhanced Django application can make use of it's features.
+This plugin app is loaded as usual, bug your GDAPS enhanced Django application can make use of it's enhanced GDAPS features.

 Dynamic plugins
 ^^^^^^^^^^^^^^^

 By installing a plugin with pip/pipenv, you can make your application aware of that plugin too: